How to Write the Key Milestones and Dates Section of a Business Plan

 What are your customer acquisition targets?

-How are you planning to scale?
+How are you planning to scale your business and open other locations?

 Are you looking at a joint venture, possible business acquisitions, or maybe global expansion?